t3rohaha/softuni/03_oop/README.md

 A class that derives from Attribute class which provides metadata to code (assemblies, types, methods, fields etc.).
 Public fields and properties that are not constructor parameters are added as named parameters.

+## Unit Testing

+- `Fake` Generic term to describe, stub or a mock.

+- `Mock` Fake object that the test is asserted against.

+- `Stub` Fake object that the test is not asserted against.
+It's usually a dependency that should be setup.

+- `Triple A Pattern`
+    - `Arrange` Setup the object to be tested.
+    - `Act` Execute the operation and get the result.
+    - `Assert` Assert the result is equal to the expected result.

+- `Naming convention` MethodName_Condition_ExpectedResult